 We have added the Login, Password, Server (SQL Server Instance name), Database, and Database Schema from the below screenshot.
 These variables help to establish a connection with the AdventureWorks 2014 database in a SQL Server Prasad instance.

 Now you can see the newly created Talend Global Context group.
 Right-click on it allows you to edit or delete that group.

-There is another approach to create a global context group in Talend.
+There is another approach to creating a global context group in Talend.
 When you are creating a connection, you can export that setting as a context group.
 In this example, we show you the same.

-The Create connection option will open the following window.
+The Create Connection option will open the following window.
 Let me assign the Name as AdventureWorks_Con and leave the remaining empty and click the Next button.

 Before clicking the finish button, click on the Export as context button.
 This button is available in many places, and wherever you click, it will help you export all the values to a context group.

 Clicking on the Export as context button opens the following window.
 Please select Create a new repository context for creating a Talend global context group.
 You can choose the second option to reuse the existing one.

 Please assign a unique name for this Talend context group.